TharushiSuwaris/e16-4yp-Smart-Agriculture-Use-of-Computer-Vision-ML-and-IoT-to-Improve-Crop-Productivity/docs/README.md

 layout: home
 permalink: index.html

+# Please update this with your repository name and title
 repository-name: e16-4yp-Smart-Agriculture-Use-of-Computer-Vision-ML-and-IoT-to-Improve-Crop-Productivity
 title: Smart Agriculture : Use of Computer Vision, ML and IoT to Improve Crop Productivity
 ---